Karandra/PrivateProfileRedirector/README.md

 ### ENB
 Redirector also supports integration with [ENB](http://www.enbdev.com) graphical modification.
 This integration is used to bind to events of saving configuration in ENB's on-screen menu.
 This helps to avoid the loss of changes if you, say, edited ENB parameters, saved them there and closed the game, but, due to game crash on exit (happens way too often) and/or Redirector's options nothing else triggered save operation.

 Due to ENB's quite limited and inconsistent API only save config event is implemented properly (handled with `PostLoad` event).
-The other event, `PreReset`, assumed to be called before config load, is not triggered anywhere, but is implemented to refresh data from disk (same as `RefreshINI` from XSE integration).
+The other event, `PreReset`, assumed to be called before config load, is not triggered anywhere, but is implemented to refresh data from disk (same as `RefreshINI` from XSE integration) in case it does get called in other ENB builds.

 # Download, requirements and configuration
 - [Skyrim LE](https://www.nexusmods.com/skyrim/mods/92725)